GladiatorX/COVID-dash-plotly/README.md

 # COVID-dash-plotly
 COVID Dashboard — Statistical Analysis of Covid cases in **India**

-T
 The Coronavirus dashboard provides an overview of the 2019 Novel Coronavirus COVID-19 (2019-nCoV) epidemic.
 The dashboard is built with Python Plotly.

+# Installation
+The application is based in Python 3.7 and requires the following packages:

+* pandas
+* dash
+* plotly
+* requests
+* bs4

+These dependencies can be installed with (after first sourcing into a newly-created virtual environment):

+`pip install -r requirements.txt`

-The data behind this dashboard called via the REST API.
+The data for this dashboard is fetched from the the REST API

-Currently API support is deprecated.
+( *NOTE* Currently API support is deprecated )

-Look @ VIDEO
+# Usage

+To run the application, move to the top level of this directory and run the following command:

+`python CoronaDash.py`

+# Demo
+<iframe width="560" height="315" src="https://www.youtube.com/embed/WBA5u8ruQvo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>